We use behavioral and neuroscience methods to examine the relationship between learning, language ability, and cognitive factors in:

 - Children with developmental language disorders and children with typical development

 - Healthy adults

 We are conducting a longitudinal study, funded by the National Science Foundation (NSF), to examine developmental changes and individual differences in how school-age children learn from corrective feedback.
 We use behavioral and electrophysiological measures (EEG).

 Understanding Feedback-based Learning in Children with Developmental Language Disorders

-We are measuring electrical signals from the brain (using EEG) to better understand how children with and without language disorders use feedback to learn.
+We are measuring electrical signals from the brain (using EEG) to better understand how children with developmental language disorders use feedback to learn.

-Using behavioral and electrophysiological measures (using EEG), we study how working memory and executive functions affect the ability to learn new information and use effective learning strategies in individuals with traumatic brain injury (TBI).
+Using behavioral and electrophysiological measures (using EEG), we study how working memory and executive functions in individuals with traumatic brain injury (TBI) affect the ability to learn new information and use effective learning strategies.
+We also study these abilities in neurotypical individuals.

-In collaboration with Brigham and Women’s Hospital (BWH) we are gathering data in the acute stages of stroke and tracking the progression of language deficits.
+In collaboration with Brigham and Women’s Hospital (BWH) and Spaulding Rehabilitation Hospital (SRH), we are gathering data in the acute and subacute stages of stroke to track the progression of language deficits.